HomeTips & IdeasHome Update IdeasHow to Update Your Home On a Budget – 6 Best Update Ideas

-How to Update Your Home On a Budget – 6 Best Update Ideas
+8 Ideas to Update Your Home On a Budget

-If you ask me, it should be the Top 50 things to update your home as there are SO many ways to save money when redecorating and updating.
-However, for the sake of short attention spans, the BEST bang for your buck, and the amount of time it takes me to polish off a bottle of wine, I’m going to stick to the Top 6.
+While this blog post contains the top 8 ideas to update your home, it really could be the top 80 ideas.
+Seriously, there are SO many ways to save money when doing home improvement projects.
+However, for the sake of short attention spans, the best bang for your buck (and the amount of time it takes me to polish off a bottle of wine), I’m picking my top 8 quick makeover ideas.

 cream Kitchen before being painted